apigrate/quickbooks/README.md

   let result = qbo.Item.create({
     "Name": "Body Armor",
     "Type": "Inventory"
-    //This will fail because there are many more fields required...
+    //This will fail because there are other fields required...
   });

 } catch (err){
   if(err instanceof ApiError){
-    err.message; //containsa parsed error message,
-    err.payload; //contains error payload, if one was returned }
+    err.message; //contains a readable, parsed error message, err.payload; //the object payload of the error, if one was returned }

 }